mediamonks/frontend-coding-standards/README.md

 `interface` is preferred over `type` when defining the component props.
 Are a little more powerful than the corresponding type declaration, but for a set of react props, it likely doesn't matter.

-Also is not necessary to type the `returnType` because is inferred from what you actually return, so can be omitted most of the time.
+Also it is not necessary to type the `returnType` because it is inferred from what you actually return, so can be omitted most of the time.

 So the best approach and example would be something like this: